The Outsiders Characters List: Character Traits and Analysis

 From the dreaming Ponyboy to the hardened Dally, the paternal Darry, and the bridging Soc Cherry Valance, each character offers a unique window into the conflicts and bonds that make the novel resonate today.

-This guide provides a concise analysis of all key players, outlining their essential traits, roles, physical descriptions, and known ages.
+This guide analyzes all key players, outlining their essential traits, roles, physical descriptions, and known ages.
 Understand the core dynamics of the Greasers and the Socs, and see how these characters drive the novel’s enduring themes.

 The Greasers: Loyalty from the East Side